P&G eyes Duracell, Braun in sweeping brand culling -sources

-NEW YORK Procter & Gamble Co (PG.N) is working with advisors including Goldman Sachs Group (GS.N) as the world's largest household products maker reviews up to 100 underperforming brands for potential divestiture, people familiar with the matter said.
+NEW YORK Aug 18 Procter & Gamble Co is working with advisors including Goldman Sachs Group as the world's largest household products maker reviews up to 100 underperforming brands for potential divestiture, people familiar with the matter said.

 While P&G has yet to determine which brands it will seek to shed, Duracell batteries and Braun shavers are the two largest assets likely to be divested, the people said, asking not to be named because the matter is not public.